History students should have successfully completed their propaedeutic exam and both second-year BA-seminars.

 b. identifying and selecting relevant literature

 c. placing their own research within the context of a scholarly debate

-2) Write a problem-based essay and give an oral presentation, including:
+2) Write a problem-based essay and give an oral presentation following the format defined in the Syllabus Themacolleges, including:

 a. using a realistic work schedule

 b. formulating a realistic research question and sub-questions

 e. responding to the instructions of the lecturer

 3) Reflect on the primary sources on which the literature is based